notTypecast/tengine/README.md

 # tengine

-TEngine is a simply game engine for command line games, written in Python.
+TEngine is a simple game engine for command line games, written in Python.
 Making a game with TEngine is simple.
 The general template is presented in the steps below:

 1. Import the file.